PADM - Public Administration

 PADM 725.
 Public Management of Human Resources (3).

 Cross-listed as POLS 725.
 Surveys the major areas of management of human resources in the public sector.
 Includes hiring, training, evaluation and pay promotion policies.
-Emphasizes the laws governing public personnel management, and on the unique merit, equal employment opportunity, productivity, unionization and collective bargaining problems found in the public sector.
+Emphasizes the laws governing public personnel management and the unique merit, equal employment opportunity, productivity, unionization and collective bargaining problems found in the public sector.

 PADM 750.
 Public Administration Workshops (1-3).